Shrek: Rank

-Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Prince Charming?
+Entertainment Weekly put Shrek on its end-of-the-decade "best-of" list for the 2000s, saying, "Prince Charming?
 So last millennium.
 This decade, fairy-tale fans – and Princess Fiona – fell for a fat and flatulent Ogre.
 Now, that's progress."
 In June 2008, the American Film Institute revealed its "Ten top Ten"; the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community Shrek was acknowledged as the eighth best film in the animated genre, and the only non-Disney·Pixar film in the Top 10.
 Shrek was also ranked second in a Channel 4 poll of the "100 Greatest Family Films", losing out on the top spot to E.T. the Extra-Terrestrial.
 In 2005, Shrek came sixth in Channel 4's 100 Greatest Cartoons poll behind The Simpsons, Tom and Jerry, South Park, Toy Story and Family Guy.
 In November 2009, the character, Lord Farquaad, was listed No. 14 in IGN UK's "Top 15 Fantasy Villains".
 In 2006, it was ranked third on Bravo's 100 funniest films list.
 The film's title character was awarded his own star on the Hollywood Walk of Fame in May 2010.